 There's a Pre-Party Called the Sangeet a Few Days Before the Wedding

-Prior to the actual wedding, there's a pre-party called the sangeet where family comes together to sing, dance, and revel in the joy of the upcoming union.
+Prior to the actual wedding, there's a pre-party called the sangeet or garba (depending on the regional background) where family comes together to sing, dance, and revel in the joy of the upcoming union.
 Family members even give performances.
 The bride's family sings a traditional folk song to the groom's family to welcome them.
 The sangeet, which translates to "sung together," takes place on the same day as the mehndi ceremony that kicks off the wedding itself.

 The Bride's Hands and Feet Are Adorned With Henna Paint During a Mehndi Ceremony